-Provision of a sovereign loan of up to USD 50 million (EUR 45 million) to the Republic of Uzbekistan for the benefit of State Unitary Enterprise Surkhandarya Suvokova (the "Company") to finance the rehabilitation of water infrastructure in Surkhandarya region (the "Project").
+Provision of a sovereign loan of up to USD 50 million (EUR 45 million) to the Republic of Uzbekistan for the benefit of Limited Liability Company Surkhandarya Suv Ta'minoti, formerly known as State Unitary Enterprise Surkhandarya Suvokova (the "Company") to finance the rehabilitation of water infrastructure in Surkhandarya region (the "Project").

 The Project is expected to improve water quality and increase the efficiency of water infrastructure.

 ETI score: 61

 Primary Quality - Green.
 The Project is expected to enhance resilience to climate change and enable sustainable and efficient use of water by restoring supply of water to rural areas, increasing the number of people connected to the centralised water supply network and reducing water losses and;

 Secondary Quality - Resilient.
 The Project will focus on financial and operational improvements to secure operating and maintenance cost recovery and contribute to sustainability of infrastructure assets.

 Categorised B (EBRD's ESP 2014).
 The Environmental and Social Due Diligence (ESDD) phase of the proposed PIP was carried out as part of the feasibility study by an independent international consultant.
 It included a review of current Environmental and Social (E&S) practices, an assessment of the Project's potential E&S impacts and a review of the Company's E&S provisions and management capacities.